twitocode/Tantalum/content/Notes/English/Culminating Assignment.md

 ---
  Book: [[Leviathan Wakes]]

+*ONE THING THAT I NOTICE DURING READING IS THAT THE CHAPTERS ALTERNATE BETWEEN HOLDEN AND MILLER.
+THE HOLDEN CHAPTERS ARE ON THE POINT OF VIEW OF HOLDEN AND HIS CREW.
+THE MILLER CHAPTERS ARE ALL ON HIS POINT OF VIEW, DURING THE CROSSROADS ON PAGE 238, IT WAS VERY CLEAR*
 **You need to include eight entries in your reading journal.
 Your entries will be based on specific incidents** **in your novel as well as interpretations of your novel as a whole.
 The eight entries are outlined below.**
 1. **Create a reading schedule.**